Best way to use turmeric

 Take home

 The "take home" of all this is that diabetics and those suffering from generalised inflammation need to become better acquainted with herbs and spices; and eschew sugar and refined grains.
-And the best way to use turmeric is fresh from your garden but the dried and powdered form is not bad.
+The best way to use turmeric is fresh from your garden but the dried and powdered form is not bad.

 Mature turmeric plant ready to be harvested.Turmeric nearly ready for harvesting.